Virtual Annual Rally 2021

-Welcome to the Old Lawnmower Club's "Virtual Annual Rally" 2020.
-This online display was designed to replace our annual get-together at Milton Keynes Museum in May which was cancelled because of the emergency restrictions.
+Welcome to the Old Lawnmower Club's "Virtual Annual Rally" 2021.
+This online display is designed to replace our normal annual get-together at Milton Keynes Museum in May which has been cancelled because of the emergency restrictions.

 There is a dedicated section on the forum for registered users to discuss the main themes of the rally.